Hundred Days' War: History

+The Hundred Days' War

+1 July 1978

+On this day, Syrian army started a military offensive destined to dislodge the anti-Syrian Lebanese Front leadership from Beirut and the Front's strongholds.
+This move not only began the Lebanese Hundred's Days War but a series of confrontation between Lebanese nationalists and Syrian regime and pro-Syrian factions, that continue to this day.

+In this opening act, Syria gathered 15,000 troops around Beirut supported by heavy weaponry, which bombed Lebanese residential areas in the city at a heavy rate reaching sometimes 100 shells per minute.
+On the other hand, the Lebanese Front united its leadership under Bachir Gemayel and started successive counter operations against Syrian brigades, which Syria responded with further savage bombings determined to seize control of Lebanon at all costs.

+The final stage of the war culminated with the humiliating surrender of brigades of Syrian special forces in Beirut after only days of encirclement.
+This event caused a massive collapse in Syrian moral and its leadership started to question the ability of the army to take Lebanon.

+Following this, the USSR rushed to defend Syria by calling a meeting to UN security council on 7th October 1978.
+The meeting lasted for only 4 minutes and issued resolution 436, forcing an end to the fightings, an end to Syrian so called "de-zionification" operation and recognising the legitimacy of the Lebanese Front as representative of Lebanese Free Zones on international stages.

 Consequences

 However, the LF attack on the pro-Syrian Marada Brigade militia of the Frangieh Clan that summer, which culminated in the infamous Ehden massacre, provoked another round of fighting in June–July.
 President Elias Sarkis threatened to resign in protest over the Syrian bombardment of East Beirut, but later withdrew his resignation when the shelling stopped.

 More fighting erupted in the fall, again followed by a ceasefire.
 In October 1978, the Foreign Ministers of Lebanon and those Arab League states contributing to the ADF – Syria, Saudi Arabia, Kuwait, Sudan, Qatar and the UAE – met at the town of Beiteddine, in the Chouf District south-east of Beirut.
 The outcome of the meeting was essentially a reaffirmation of the role of the ADF and a strong condemnation of those dealing with Israel.
 This meeting, and subsequent discussions between Syria and Saudi Arabia led to the lifting of the siege of Achrafieh by the Syrians and the withdrawal of all Syrian troops from East Beirut, being replaced by Saudi and Sudanese ADF troops, whom the Lebanese Front leaders viewed as more impartial and less hostile towards the Christians than the Syrian forces.
 The settlement was welcomed by the Lebanese Front parties and marked the end of the clashes.